 Figure 2 gives a pseudo-code sketch of a BUGSY implementation.
 The algorithm closely follows a standard best-first search.
-U(n) is an estimate, not a lower bound, so it can overestimate or change arbitrarily along a path.
+U(n) is an estimate, not a true upper bound, so it can underestimate or change arbitrarily along a path.
 This implies that we might discover a better route to a previously expanded state.
 Duplicate paths to the same search state are detected in steps 7 and 10; only the cheaper path is retained.
-We record links to a node's children as well as the preferred parent so that the utility of descendants can be recomputed (step 9) if
+We record links to a node's children as well as the preferred parent so that the utility of descendants can be recomputed